Principles of Art/Design

 Direction | Top

-This is possible only when the shapes or forms show a definite sense of direction without the slightest ambiguity.
+This is possible only when the forms show a definite sense of direction without the slightest ambiguity.

 Aubrey Beardsley - Design for chapter heading from Le Morte Darthur, 1893-4